logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/notification.md

 description: Documentation on Change Data Capture for feature groups in Hopsworks.
 ---

-# Change Data Capture for feature groups
+# Change Data Capture for a Feature Group

 ## Introduction